 Uninsured and Underinsured Motorist Coverage: This type of coverage helps when the party responsible for the crash either flees, doesn’t have insurance to cover specific expenses, or doesn’t have insurance at all.
 Even when the liable party has PIP, it may not be enough to cover the full amount of the expenses in which case, your own uninsured or underinsured policy kicks in.

 Comprehensive and Collision: Comprehensive covers damages to your vehicle not caused by an accident such as acts of vandalism.
 Collision covers the costs of repairs or replacement when your vehicle is involved in a crash.

 Depending on the situation involved, if property damage exceeds a specific amount and there are catastrophic injuries, Florida law may allow for legal action against a negligent driver.

-At Shapiro Law Firm, our Tallahassee car accident lawyer works with you to help you understand your rights when you have been injured and a claim has been denied.
+At Shapiro Law Firm, P.A., our Tallahassee car accident lawyer works with you to help you understand your rights when you have been injured and a claim has been denied.
 Trust that we work hard to help protect your rights and best interests every step of the way.